tModLoader/tModLoader/PortingNotes_1.4.5.md

 - NPCID.Sets.NPCPortraits
 - NPCID.Sets: SpawnOnPlayerCanSpawnInMidairOnSkyblock, DontDropDungeonKeysOrSouls, HunterPotionFriendlyOverride, others.
 - UIScrollbar.AutoHide and CanScroll
+- NPC.defLifeMax
+- NPC.DelBuff has new quiet parameter

 # Changes that need to be communicated to modders